 This was the first London CRP, covering stations from Barnes to Feltham.
 The aim of the partnership is to build on community engagement in the area and encourage greater involvement in the stations.

 Isle of Wight CRP

 Stations: Ryde Pier Head, Ryde Esplanade, Ryde St Johns Road, Smallbrook junction, Brading, Sandown, Lake, Shanklin

-This partnership is the longest running on the SWR network, being launched in 2005, with the aim to create a more sustainable future for rail on the Island.
-The CRP has successfully delivered numerous projects to the benefit of the railway, its users and the community from Ryde to Shanklin.
+This partnership was launched in 2005, with the aim to create a more sustainable future for rail on the Island.
+The CRP has successfully delivered numerous projects to the benefit of the railway, its users and its partners, including the cross-solent operators.

 You can also visit the Isle of Wight CRP YouTube channel for promotional films about the line and nearby areas.

 Stations: Lymington Pier, Lymington Town, Brockenhurst